Citation-Enhanced Generation for LLM-based Chatbots: Experimental Settings

 FELM dataset is designed to evaluate hallucination detection ability.
 Researchers assemble prompts from diverse scenarios, and use them to instruct GPT-3.5-Turbo-0301 to generate responses.
 These responses are manually annotated as nonfactual and factual, along with supporting documents.
 Our experiments are conducted on the WorldKnowledge subset of FELM as it is based on Wikipedia corpus.

 \textbf{Baselines}: Following settings in FELM, we adopt four strategies with ChatGPT, GPT-4, and Vicuna-33B as the backbone LLM~\cite{zheng2023judging}: 1) Vanilla prompts.
 2) Prompts augmented with Chain-of-Thought (CoT) reasoning~\cite{kojima2022large}.
 3) Prompts augmented with hyperlinks to reference documents and 4) Prompts augmented with human-annotated reference documents~\cite{chen2023felm}.
 Experiments are conducted at the individual response level.
-The metrics are accuracy of nonfactual, factual, and balanced.
+Following the previous work~\cite{chen2023felm}, we chose accuracy of nonfactual, factual, and balanced as final metrics to to facilitate comparison with previous works.